 The company has been able to continue to expand at a consistent rate, with the confidence that it's infrastructure will always be supported.
-Since 2017 UK Dedicated Servers has increased its high-capacity "The primary reason for being in Telehouse is connectivity.
+Since 2017 UK Dedicated Servers has increased its high-capacity service customers tenfold, while quadrupling its outbound network connectivity.
+The business has also taken on three new staff members to support customers who are now in most European countries, along with several in Africa and the Middle East.

+"The primary reason for being in Telehouse is connectivity.
 A large proportion of the UK's internet traffic passes through that site so it was a logical move to have a presence and the relationship has just built from there.
 The pricing is good for our space and the connectivity options are second to none."